christian-taillon/cybersecurity-resources/README.md

+# General Infosec

+### MITRE Attack Framework
+Knowledge base of adversary tactics and techniques.
+Resource attempting to comprehensively cover all known methods of accomplishing adversarial goals.

+Great resource to know how to use.
+Not something you need to or perhaps even can memorize.
+It is prudent to read through however and if you don't understand a topic, DuckDuck-Go it.

+## Train Hard, Train Smart
+The InfoSec profession does require a good deal of knowledge; but high performing security practitioners are those with an equally impressive set of skills through  which to execute that knowledge.

+[VulnHub](https://www.vulnhub.com/) is a created repository of community contributed  VMs made vulnerable by design for various purposes training.
+Typically CTF style targets with the goal of finding hidden flags which prove the accomplishment of some gained level of access.
+Used for practicing adversarial work.

+Nothing prohibits you from attempting to secure the VMs from the same attacks you used to gain access.

-# cybersecurity-resources
+# Threat Intelligence Resources
 ### Cyber Security Blogs and Resources
 ###### Curated list of Cybersecurity blogs and resources.
 The current list is suited for those looking for resources related to Threat Intelligence.
 But collaboration is welcome and the intent is to provide lists for multiple facets of infosec.
 </br>

 ### Threat Intelligence Research Groups
 ###### You will find many threat research publications and blogs.
 The groups specified bellow generally offer information relevant to an operational level of understanding.
-Tactical Intelligence sources are provided bellow in Threat Intell Content Development. </br>
+Tactical Intelligence sources are provided bellow in Threat Intel Content Development. </br>

-## Security Vendors
+## Security Vendors Threat Blogs
 [CrowdStrike](https://www.crowdstrike.com/blog/)</br>
 [RiskIQ Articles](https://community.riskiq.com/research)</br>
 [PaloAlto's Unit42](https://blog.paloaltonetworks.com/author/unit-42/)</br>